 Building Height.
-The vertical distance from any and all points on the ground below a structure to corresponding points vertically above.
+The vertical distance from a point on the ground below a structure to a point directly above.
 See also "Measuring Height."

 Building Site.
 "Building site" means the land area, consisting of one or more recorded lots which constitute a unit, either under one ownership or for use as a condominium, which is to be considered as a site either occupied or to be occupied by a main building or buildings and accessory buildings or by a principal use and accessory uses together with the effective lot frontage on a street, and the yards, open spaces and parking and loading spaces required by these regulations.